Fractals and the monadic second order theory of one successor: Hausdorff continuity of definable families

-That is, $E_B$ is the set of $x \in U$ such that $A_x$ intersects $B$.
-Proposition~\ref{prop:image} shows that each $E_B$ is $\DSig$.
-Corollary~\ref{cor:bd} shows that $\text{Bd}(E_B)$ is nowhere dense in $U$ for each $B \in \mathscr{D}$.
+that is, $E_B$ is the set of $x \in U$ such that $A_x$ intersects $B$.
+By Fact~\ref{prop:image} each $E_B$ is $\DSig$, and hence $\text{Bd}(E_B)$ is nowhere dense in $U$ for each $B \in \mathcal{D}$ by Corollary~\ref{cor:bd}.
 Recall that the boundary of a subset of a topological space is always closed.
 Therefore